 - US citizenship required.

-- USAF qualified MQ-9 pilot (LRE/MCE), with a current Form 8 is strongly desired.
+- USAF qualified MQ-1 or MQ-9 pilot (LRE/MCE), with a current Form 8 is strongly desired.

 - Possession of at least five hundred (500) hours as Pilot-In-Command (PIC) in the Predator/Reaper family of aircraft is strongly desired.